mustafaarif/workshops/containers-hpc/gromacs-build/README.md

 # Make your container production ready by converting sandbox to non-writable image file
 $ singularity build ~/container-builds/gromacs2020/gromacs2020.sif ~/container-builds/gromacs2020

-# Move container to /tmp so that it can be accessed via student account remotely
+# Move container to /tmp so that it can be accessed via student account over scp

 $ mv ~/container-builds/gromacs2020/gromacs2020.sif /tmp